rohitshidid/artificial-intelligence-practices/README.md

 All deserved 100 points out of 100.

 ## Projects
-See the related project folders for more detailed description.
+See the related project folders for a more detailed description.
 ### Project 1: Solving Bloxorz Using A* and UCS
 Implemented [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) and [UCS](https://www.educba.com/uniform-cost-search/) algorithms to solve the early stages of the Bloxorz Puzzle and make a performance comparison.
 ### Project 2: Solving Aquarium Puzzle Using CSP